irvingruan/Twarchiver/README.md

 ## Legal

-Twarchiver is Copyright (c) 2012 Irving Ruan and BSD licensed.
+Twarchiver is Copyright (c) 2012 Irving Ruan and MIT licensed.
 The full text of the license can be found in LICENSE.